The following installation instructions also apply to Debian derivatives (eg. Ubuntu) which support dpkg and apt.

 Next step : configure and run a basic backup.

 The latest version of LBackup supports rsync version 3.
 This version of rsync supports the preservation of various Mac OS meta data.
 In addition, if compiled with some patches even more meta data is able to be preserved.
-Rsync v3 is recommended if you are running Mac OS 10.4.7 or later, including Mac OS 10.6.x.
-Rsync version 3 is not installed on Mac OS 10.6.x by default.
-However, on modern systems is very quick to compile.
-Instructions for compiling rsync version 3 with various Mac OS X meta data patches is available in the developer section.
+Rsync v3 is recommended if you are running Mac OS 10.4.7 or later, including Mac OS 10.6.x, 10.7.x or 10.8.x.
+Rsync version 3 is not installed on these versions of OS X by default.
+However, on modern systems which run these later operating systems, rsync is very quick to compile.
+Instructions relating to compiling rsync version 3 with various Mac OS X meta data patches is available within the developer section.

 The latest version of LBackup supports rsync version 3.
 This version of rsync supports the preservation of various Mac OS meta data.
 In addition, if compiled with some patches even more meta data is able to be preserved.
 Rsync v3 is recommended if you are running Mac OS 10.4.7 or later, including Mac OS 10.5.x.
 Rsync version 3 is not installed on Mac 10.5.x by default.
 However, on modern systems is very quick to compile.
 Instructions for compiling rsync version 3 with various Mac OS X meta data patches is available in the developer section.